 - 1. A minimum cumulative GPA of 3.00 for regular admission and 2.80 for conditional admission, at the undergraduate level. - 2.
 A score on the GRE within the last five years, sent directly to the department. - 3.
-Interview and a writing sample. - 4.
-Three letters of recommendation sent directly to the department. - Applications will only be accepted for Fall enrollment.
-The application deadline is March 1 for fall admission.
+Interview and a writing sample. - Three letters of recommendation sent directly to the department. - Applications will only be accepted for Fall or Summer enrollment.

-6. Successful applicants for the M.S.
+Successful applicants for the M.S.
 Ed. program must be certified at the 'A' level or above in a teaching discipline.